Muhammad Ali, Legendary Boxer & Activist, Dies At 74

 The boxing legend, 74, was notable for a long career both in and out of the ring, serving as an iconic talker both for himself and for racial equality.

-Born in 1942, Ali burst onto the boxing scene as Cassius Clay, winning two US national Gold Gloves titles and Olympic Gold by 1960.
+Born in 1942, Ali burst onto the boxing scene as Cassius Clay, winning two national Gold Gloves titles and Olympic gold by 1960.
 His first major professional bout was against Sonny Liston, the then-heavyweight champion of the world.
-Ali compared Liston to a "big ugly bear" and said he would "float like a butterfly and sting like a bee".
+Ali compared Liston to a "big ugly bear" and said he would "float like a butterfly and sting like a bee."

 "Liston even smells like a bear," Ali said.
 "After I beat him I'm going to donate him to the zoo."